Dyslexia assessment

 A 'voiceover' lets you hear the Driving Theory Test instructions and questions through headphones.
 The questions will be read out to you automatically.
 You can hear the possible answers by clicking on the text on the screen.
 You can hear the questions as many times as you like – just click on the text of the question again.

-To arrange any of the above you must provide a copy of a diagnostic assessment report to the Driving Theory Test customer services section at the point of application.
-Ulster Assessments will provide you with your diagnostic assessment report within two weeks of your assessment.
+To arrange any of the above you must provide a copy of your diagnostic assessment report to the Driving Theory Test customer services section at the point of application.
+Further information on applying for extra time and/or a 'voiceover' in your Driving Theory Test can be found here.

 In Northern Ireland (as throughout the UK) either a psychologist or specialist SpLD teacher assessor holding a valid APC can diagnose a child with dyslexia.
 The diagnosis provided by Ulster Assessments is from a specialist SpLD teacher assessor holding a valid APC.